• In-Network Insurances

 • Private Pay

-Clients who prefer not to involve insurance or are ineligible for insurance coverage are encouraged to discuss self-pay alternatives with their clinician when scheduling their appointment or during their initial session.
+Clients who prefer not to use insurance or are ineligible for coverage are encouraged to discuss self-pay options with their clinician when scheduling.
+We are also able to provide a superbill upon request, which clients can submit to their insurance for potential reimbursement.

 Individual session: $175